bocanegradev/bocanegralabs/README.md

 ## Welcome to @bocanegralabs! 🤖

 Hey!
 I'm Lukas Bocanegra.
 I'm Technologist in System Analysis and Development, and a Systems Egineering student.
-I like tech knoweldge, and learning.
+I like tech knoweldge, dev, music, and space stuff.
-Right now, I'm focusing in learn Web Development.
 <hr/>
 This is a space to share some experiments with code, and tech.
 Feel free to comment and give your opinions :)